rforssen.net / iot / app

 int

-Last raw distance reading in mm.
+Last raw (unsmoothed) distance reading in mm.
 Clamped to [min_dist, max_dist].
-Returns max_dist when out-of-range.
+Returns max_dist when the object is out of range.

 sensor_status